AmrBenSalem/Verve-Case-Study/verve_case_study.md

 - Creating an **ordinal** feature containing bins created from the discretization of the `interaction_with_app` feature.
 - Bins can be for example : Short - Medium - Long ( or 0 - 1 - 2 )

-#### Merging Ad categories that fall in the same "bigger" category :
+#### Merging Ad categories that fall in a same "bigger" category :

 - Depending on the data (gender proportion for each category), we can merge categories in order to reduce the number of classes in the `ad_category` feature and increase the number of samples per class.
 - For example : merging Mid-range cars with luxury cars / merging Jewelry with Beauty

-#### Merging App categories that fall in the same "bigger" category :
+#### Merging App categories that fall in a same "bigger" category :

 - Same reason and logic with previous statement.

 #### Creating a feature that contain the information on both the app category and the ad category :

 - Concatenating the `app_category` and the `ad_category` into a single feature.
+- This may or may not be useful as it can create multiple classes.

 #### Extracting the type of device from the device name :